 Sign Up for Updates

-I’m here to tell you that you can get fit again.
+But don’t worry, you can get fit again.
 Regardless of your current fitness level, today’s fitness advice may help.

 I’ve gone back to basics and focused on what really helped me.
-There was a time when I didn’t feel great about my body—I lacked stamina, strength and flexibility.
-My self-confidence dipped and I wanted to hide.
+There was a time when I didn’t feel great about my body – I lacked stamina, strength and flexibility.
+My self-confidence dipped, and I wanted to hide.
 I couldn’t believe that I’d let myself fall so far, and regaining my former fitness felt like a mountain too steep to climb.

 Using my own experience of adjusting to life with four children and a husband who was always traveling for work, these are my ABCs to help you get back on track.
 Give these tips a go and you could find yourself back in possession of willpower, confidence and energy in no time.